uh-kay/guramedia/README.md

-# Book Catalog
+# Guramedia

-Laravel CRUD app for book catalogs.
+Online bookstore created with Laravel.
 Admins can create, view, update, and delete books and categories.
 Anonymous users can only see the book catalogs and book details.
+User can view and buy books.

 ## Endpoint
 | Method | Routes | Description |